jseluis/artificial_intelligence_for_trading/README.md

 * Overlapping Labels: Non-independent labels that comes up during alpha combination with machine learning models.

-*Feature Importance: Decide relevant each feature is to a machine learning model's predictions.
+* Feature Importance: Decide relevant each feature is to a machine learning model's predictions.
 Two methods for calculating feature importance.

-* Intro to Backtesting

-Backtesting helps you determine whether or not your strategies can be generalizable to future unseen data.
+* Backtesting: Backtesting helps you determine whether or not your strategies can be generalizable to future unseen data.
-Optimization with Transaction Costs

-Learn about how to make the portfolio optimization in a backtest more realistic, and also more computationally efficient.
+* Optimization with Transaction Costs: How to make the portfolio optimization in a backtest more realistic, and also more computationally efficient.

-Attribution
-Use performance attribution to determine how each factor contributed to the portfolio's results.
+* Attribution: Use performance attribution to determine how each factor contributed to the portfolio's results.

 ## Projects